Model Compression vs. Adversarial Robustness: An Empirical Study on Language Models for Code

 \subsubsection{Datasets}

-To ensure a comprehensive understanding of the impact of model compression strategies on the robustness of models, we study two types of software analytics tasks: (1) program understanding (e.g., \textit{clone detection} (\textbf{CD}), \textit{vulnerability detection} (\textbf{VD})) and (2) generation (\textit{code summarization} (\textbf{CS})).
+To ensure a comprehensive understanding of the impact of model compression strategies on the robustness of models, we examine three software analytics tasks across two categories: (1) program understanding (e.g., \textit{clone detection} (\textbf{CD}), \textit{vulnerability detection} (\textbf{VD})) and (2) generation (\textit{code summarization} (\textbf{CS})).
 As the representative benchmark for clone detection, we select \textit{BigCloneBench} \cite{svajlenko2014towards}.
+Furthermore, BigCloneBench is widely used in model compression research for code language models \cite{shi2022compressing, shi2024greening, panichella2025metamorphic, shi2024efficient}.
 To better understand the impact of model compression strategies and simplify the fine-tuning process, we use the filtered dataset proposed by Wang et al. \cite{wang2020detecting}.
 Their data filtering process includes removing unlabeled examples, balancing the number of clone and non-clone instances, and scaling the dataset to ensure computational efficiency.
 As a result, the final filtered dataset comprises 90,102 training examples and 4,000 examples each for validation and testing.

 For vulnerability detection, we select the \textit{Open Web Application Security Project} (OWASP) benchmark\footnote{https://owasp.org/www-project-benchmark}, a widely used Java test suite designed to assess the effectiveness of vulnerability detection tools \cite{hough2020revealing, sayar2023depth}.
 Following Du et al. \cite{du2023extensive}, we use \texttt{version 1.1} of this benchmark, which provides a larger dataset better suited for model training.
-This version includes 13,041 training examples and 4,000 examples each for validation and testing.
+This version includes 13,041 training examples (5206 non-vulnerable and 7835 vulnerable examples) and 4,000 examples each for validation and testing.
 For code summarization, we use the \textit{CodeSearchNet} dataset \cite{husain2019codesearchnet}, which includes data from six programming languages and is widely adopted for evaluating code summarization models.
-Consistent with previous studies \cite{lu2021codexglue, du2023extensive, zeng2022extensive, awal2025largelanguagemodelsrobust}, we focus exclusively on the Java sub-dataset, which contains 1,64,923 examples for training, 5,183 for validation, and 10,955 for testing.
+Consistent with previous studies \cite{lu2021codexglue, du2023extensive, zeng2022extensive, awal2025largelanguagemodelsrobust}, we focus exclusively on the Java sub-dataset, which contains 164,923 examples for training, 5,183 for validation, and 10,955 for testing.